Chances are if you are reading our labor induction story, you want to know what it is like to be medically induced?

 There was absolutely no way on the face of this planet I could have labored and push through the amount of pain that the contractions were causing.

-I don’t have natural labor for personal comparison, but I have read that the pain gradually increases until you get to a tipping point and this is when most women give up and beg for the epidural.
+I don’t have a natural labor experience for personal comparison, but I have read that the pain gradually increases until you get to a tipping point and this is when most women give up and beg for the epidural.

 (As a side note, I have every intention of trying to go natural and stay out of the hospital for my next pregnancy.
 Once you are on the other side of birth you realize how absolutely amazing it is.)